tuchandra/sitev2/content/papers/sketch_of_manosphere_ribeiro.md

 +++
-title = "Paper: From Pick-Up Artists to Incels: A Data-Driven Sketch of the Manosphere" date = "2020-02-23" draft = false categories = ["papers"]
+title = "[Paper] From Pick-Up Artists to Incels: A Data-Driven Sketch of the Manosphere" date = "2020-02-23" draft = false categories = ["papers"]